It's Time To Stop Sleeping On Bravo's Summer House

 If you're one of the many OG Vanderpump Rules fans experiencing Bravo burnout, I'd like to point you in the direction of Summer House.
 The network's dark horse, Summer House is the reality show to pay attention to.
 The series was first introduced in 2017; Bravo slickly phased the new show's cast members into the storyline of a Vanderpump Rules episode so that fans would have no choice but to tune in.
 And boy, am I glad that we did.

-Summer House's cast is made up of a group of hardworking New York millennials who head it to the upper-crust East Hampton town of Montauk every weekend in the summer for uninhibited debauchery and good times.
+Summer House's cast is made up of a group of hardworking New York millennials who head to the upper-crust East Hampton town of Montauk every weekend in the summer for uninhibited debauchery and good times.
 Unlike Vanderpump Rules, it's relatable content; even if you've never experienced the blessing that is summer Fridays (so sorry), we all know what if feels like to live for the weekends.

 Advertisement